antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 ```

 The package ["ML::NLPTemplateEngine"](https://raku.land/zef:antononcube/ML::NLPTemplateEngine) uses a Question Answering System (QAS) implemented in ["ML::FindTextualAnswer"](https://raku.land/zef:antononcube/ML::FindTextualAnswer).
-QAS can be implemented in different ways, with different conceptual and computation complexity.
+A QAS can be implemented in different ways, with different conceptual and computation complexity.
 Currently, "ML::FindTextualAnswer" has only an LLM based implementation of QAS.

 For more details of the NLP template engine approach see the presentations: